GerHobbelt/fast-cpp-csv-parser/README.md

-Note: the **only difference of this fork** compared to [the original repo](https://github.com/ben-strasser/fast-cpp-csv-parser) **is CMake support**.
-However, since the author will never provide CMake support, it is added here.
+Note: the **only difference of this fork** compared to [the original repo](https://github.com/ben-strasser/fast-cpp-csv-parser) **is CMake support** and a aslightly adjusted project structure.
+However, since the author ["does not intend to maintain a `CMakeLists.txt` for a single header file"](https://github.com/ben-strasser/fast-cpp-csv-parser/pull/93#issuecomment-932715936), it is added here.
 Apart from that, this repo tracks the original one.

 # Fast C++ CSV Parser